Our information security and privacy education in both Master’s programs offered by the department spans several classes.

 However, motivated students of other subjects are very welcome in all classes where it makes sense to collaborate across disciplines.
 This particularly applies to students of math, physic, economics, information systems, and management.
 A substantial share of the laboratory’s research staff has a primary degree in one of these fields.
 In the past, we also had very good experience with students in law and psychology taking selected parts of our courses.

 All lectures (VO) are generally public.
-However, students must be formally enrolled in the Master program to attend labs (PS, VU) or to take exams.
+However, students must be formally enrolled in a Master’s program to attend labs (PS, VU) or to take exams.

 You must register for each exam you plan to take.
 This often requires that you are subscribed to the class.
-Regular attendance and completion of homework and assignments may be required for specific classes (i.e., classes with “immanenter Prüfungscharakter”).
-It is not a prerequisite for our regular lectures, but strongly recommended.
+Regular attendance and completion of homework and assignments may be required for specific classes (i.e., classes with “immanenter Prüfungscharakter”, namely PS, SE, and VU).
+While regular attendance is not required for our regular lectures (VO), it is strongly recommended.
+By policy, the registration for exams closes two weeks before the exam.
+It is not possible to register late.
+Please refrain from contracting us with this request.

 The LFU:online database is the only authoritative source of information concerning examinations.
 We try to include valid information in our course material, but we cannot guarantee to keep it updated.